Continue with Facebook

-Hereditary transthyretin (hATTR) amyloidosis is a rare progressive multisystem life-threatening disease caused by misfolded transthyretin (TTR) proteins.
+Hereditary transthyretin (hATTR) amyloidosis is a rare life-threatening disease caused by misfolded transthyretin (TTR) proteins.
 When the transthyretin protein becomes deformed and doesn’t take on its proper shape, it’s called misfolding.
 These abnormal proteins clump together to make fibrils that become stuck in organs throughout the body, causing several different symptoms.
 Depending on which parts of the body are affected, you may notice one or more sets of symptoms that can make diagnosing the disease difficult.

 These symptoms may show up in different ways at different times, or they may change or get worse as the disease progresses.
 It can take several years for enough amyloid fibrils to build up to cause noticeable symptoms, and the age when symptoms first appear can vary widely depending on individual factors.
 Because hATTR amyloidosis affects multiple systems in the body, the condition often affects not only physical health but also daily routines, independence, and quality of life.
 Activities such as walking, working, and even traveling may become more difficult over time.

 Your nervous system is made of millions of delicate nerve cells that can be easily damaged by amyloid fibrils.
-Often, one of the first noticeable symptoms of hATTR amyloidosis is numbness or tingling in the hands and feet, which are signs of peripheral neuropathy.
+Often, one of the first noticeable symptoms of hATTR amyloidosis is numbness or tingling in the hands and feet.
+These are signs of peripheral neuropathy.
 This condition results from damage to the peripheral nerves, a network of nerves that connect the brain and spinal cord (central nervous system) to the rest of the body.
 Symptoms like numbness and tingling usually start in the feet and slowly move up the legs.
 Over time, they may also affect the hands and spread up the arms.
 This pattern is often described as a “stocking-and-glove” distribution because it affects areas covered by socks and gloves.

-Polyneuropathy is diagnosed when multiple peripheral nerves throughout the body are damaged by the buildup of amyloid protein.
+Polyneuropathy is diagnosed when multiple peripheral nerves throughout the body are damaged by the buildup of transthyretin amyloid.
 As hATTR amyloidosis progresses, nerve damage may start to interfere with your ability to move and perform daily activities.
 You may lose voluntary control of your muscles, making it more difficult to walk or pick up objects.
 Some people also lose sensitivity to temperature or become extremely sensitive to pain.

 Symptoms of CTS include: